A Nice Prison in Togo

 I said, “Why?
 I brought Django to Africa here?
 I don't like foolishness.
 He came for his work.
 Why should you people ask me about him?
 I'm not the one who brought him.”

 “Oh, no, it's not so.
 We saw him.
 He came and took that girl from our place.
 That girl, even she has conceived with some boy.
-She's working at Hotel de la Paix.
-So the boy said if she comes, he won't take the conceive.”
-[He won't accept the baby.]
+She's working at Hôtel de la Paix.
+So the boy said if she comes, he won't take the conceive.”**

 I said, “This is not my problem.
 You people leave me alone.”

 So then in four days' time, Django brought this girl and dropped her at her house.
 And then he came to me.
 But you know something which makes me laugh?
 He had promised me many things.
 Cloths, and then I had said I needed white cloth to make bed sheets.
 He promised me all this.
 He didn't give me.
 Then I was annoyed at him.
 That day when he was coming, he thought I am a fool.
-But that day he brought all these things — cloths and things — oh, many things — pieces [One “piece” is twelve yards, enough for a complete African outfit.] of cloth — twelve-twelve yards — about six pieces.
+But that day he brought all these things — cloths and things — oh, many things — pieces** of cloth — twelve-twelve yards — about six pieces.
 And different kinds of material which can make bed sheets.
 They make a special one for that: they were about seven — and pillow cases, curtains.
 Heh-heh!

 When he brought these things, you know, he was very funny.
 The day when he had dropped me, I told him I didn't want to see him anymore.
 He shouldn't come to my place.
 The day when he was going to bring me these things, when he was coming, I was upstairs.
 I think when he was getting to the steps, it was left with about three steps, and he was standing there with the things.